ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The SW Measurement Results Claim (swresults) {#swresults}

-This claims reports the outcome of the comparison of a measurement on some software to the expected reference values.
+This claims reports the outcome of the comparison of a measurement on some software to the expected Reference Values.
 It may report a successful comparison, failed comparison or other.

-This claim may be generated by the verifier and sent to the relying party.
+This claim may be generated by the Verifier and sent to the Relying Party.
-For example, it could be the results of the verifier comparing the contents of the swevidence claim to reference values.
+For example, it could be the results of the Verifier comparing the contents of the swevidence claim to Reference Values.

 This claim can also be generated on the device if the device has the ability for one subsystem to measure another subsystem.
-For example, a TEE might have the ability to measure the software of the rich OS and may have the reference values for the rich OS.
+For example, a TEE might have the ability to measure the software of the rich OS and may have the Reference Values for the rich OS.

 Within an attestation target or submodule, multiple results can be reported.
 For example, it may be desirable to report the results for the kernel and each individual application separately.